Task-Synchronized Recurrent Neural Networks: Related Work

-One effective, but rather niche class of models capable of dealing with irregularly-sampled data are models that take time as input and map it directly to the desired outputs.
-These feed-forward methods have advantages in that they are stable, can predict not only at the future but also at intermediate time points.
-On the downside, they typically can not be reused for other tasks, must be trained separately on each time series, and do not deal well with multivariate data.
-A nice recent example is \cite{GodfreyGashler18}.
-In this work we only consider RNNs that have intrinsic memory and state.
+One effective, but rather niche class of models capable of dealing with irregularly-sampled data are models that take time as a real-valued input and map it directly to the desired outputs.
+These feed-forward methods have advantages in that they are stable and can predict not only at the future (forecast) but also at intermediate time points (impute).
+On the downside, they typically can not be reused for other tasks, must be trained separately on each time series, and do not deal well with multivariate data, and typically can not predict quite far.
+Any regression model can in principle be used for that but some are better suited than others.
+Gaussian process regression \cite{NIPS1995_7cce53cf} is a powerful probabilistic example of such.

+Various decompositions of the continuous-time series can also be applied, for example, \cite{GodfreyGashler18} bridges the gap between Fourier transformation and neural networks.

+In this work, we only consider RNNs that have intrinsic memory and state and process input sequentially.